rdinter/historical-bankruptcies/README.md

 - readxl - reading newer excel files
 - rvest - web scraping the USCourts.gov
 - stringr - useful for string parsing
+- tabulizer - useful for parsing the PDF tables
 - tidyverse - useful for data munging
 - usdarnass - downloading data from QuickStats
 - zipcode - determining latitude and longitudes for locations in the FJC data